Ares-Developers/Ares-docs/bugfixes/type2/unitinstancesnotcountingtowardsbuildlimit.rst

 .. index:: BuildLimit; Hijackers inside vehicles now count towards that hijacker's BuildLimit.

+.. index:: BuildLimit; AirportBound aircraft did not respect BuildLimit.

 ============================================================
 Unit Instances Not Counting Towards :captiontag:`BuildLimit`
 ============================================================

-If you have a vehicle which deploys into a structure, both the deploying vehicle and the structure will now count towards the :tag:`BuildLimit` of that vehicle.
+If you have a vehicle which deploys into a structure, both the deploying vehicle and the structures will now count towards the :tag:`BuildLimit` of that vehicle and that structure.

-Hijackers inside stolen vehicles now count towards the Hijacker's
+Hijackers inside stolen vehicles now count towards the Hijacker's :tag:`BuildLimit`.

-\ :tag:`BuildLimit`.
+:tag:`AirportBound` aircraft did not respect :tag:`BuildLimit` and players could build as many of them as there were free docks.
+Now :tag:`BuildLimit` is also respected.

 .. versionadded:: 0.1
+.. versionchanged:: 0.A